axllent/silverstripe-intelligent-404/README.md

 * SilverStripe 3+

 ## Usage
 Copy the silverstripe-intelligent-404 directory to the root folder of your website installation.
+Please note that this will only work if you website is **not in development mode** (ie: for testing and detecting actual 404 pages).

 In your mysite/_config.php you can optionally define different ignored ClassNames:
 <pre>Intelligent404::$IgnoreClassNames = array('ErrorPage','RedirectorPage','VirtualPage');</pre>